 The Texas Ratio, a measure of a "bad assets" against available capital, can provide an early warning sign of bank failure.
 A low ratio indicates smaller chance of failure; a higher ratio suggests greater risk.Back to Overview

 |Savings Account||0.1% APY||$25|

 |Certificates of Deposit|| ||$500 for all terms|

 |Money Market Account||0.2% APY||$1|

-Stockmens Bank has several deposit products like savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
-Stockmens Bank does not have the best savings rate, which means you should consider taking a look elsewhere for banks that deliver more return for your money.
+Stockmens Bank offers several deposit products like savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
+Stockmens Bank does not have the best savings rate, which means you should think about looking elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Stockmens Bank's CD rates are fair compared to the national average.Back to Overview
+Stockmens Bank's CD rates are fair in comparison to other U.S. banks.Back to Overview

 Find a Stockmens Bank Near Me

-Stockmens Bank has 10 branches in the U.S.Back to Overview
+Stockmens Bank has 10 physical locations across the U.S.Back to Overview